New York City Hospital Errors Lawyer

 Hospital Mistakes Put Patients At Unnecessary Risk In New York

 In 2005, the state of New York made history by passing a law requiring hospitals to publicly disclose infections that people contracted as patients.
 This new era of disclosure in New York has successfully encouraged hospitals throughout the state to exercise greater care in treating their patients.
 Reports published in 2010 have shown that New York hospitals are safer and more sanitary than ever before.

 Nevertheless, hospital errors continue to occur, as do devastating instances of medical malpractice.
-New York City personal injury attorneys Mitch Proner and A. Stanley Proner believe it is their civic duty to expose such errors through aggressive litigation on behalf of those injured by hospital negligence and medical malpractice.
-If you or a member of your family has suffered a personal injury, or if you have lost a loved one to wrongful death, as a result of a hospital error, please contact Proner & Proner today to schedule an evaluation of your case.
+New York City personal injury attorney Mitch Proner believes it is his civic duty to expose such errors through aggressive litigation on behalf of those injured by hospital negligence and medical malpractice.

 Every person employed by a hospital owes a duty of care to that hospital’s patients.
 This includes physicians, surgeons, nurses, anesthesiologists, technicians, radiologists, administrators, orderlies, and other personnel.
 Any employee of a hospital who fails to perform his or her job duties to a reasonable standard can be held liable for any personal injury or wrongful death that results.

 Instances of anesthesiologist malpractice include the failure to monitor patients, the failure to identify and respond quickly to potential complications, over- or under-dosing of anesthesia, leaving the patient unattended for any period of time, mistakes during intubation, and the failure to administer oxygen properly during surgery.